josephwoodward/TrafficCop/README.md

 TrafficCop is super simple way of analyzing incoming traffic and imposing rules or policies on requests.

-TrafficCop was initially created as a means of combatting website referral spam but it's application can also be used for other means such as traffic shaping.
+TrafficCop was initially created as a means of combatting website referral spam but its application can also be used for other means such as traffic shaping or IP blocking/white listing.

-Usage
+Getting Started
 -------

+Getting started with TrafficCop is painless.

+Simply reference the source .dll (NuGet package is on its way which will make this easier) and cre

 Coming soon.